-B. Use the land for a conventional corn farm.
+A. Use the land for a conventional corn farm.
 Everyone loves eating corn!
 However, corn requires a lot of chemicals to grow (fertilizers) and is often genetically modified to resist pests.
-This means that the corn contains a toxin (called Bt, or Bacillus thuringensis), that is a poison to insects.
+This means that the corn contains a toxin (a common one is called Bt, or Bacillus thuringensis), that is a poison to insects.
 When an insect tries to eat the corn, it is killed.
-The farmer then doesn't have to spray pesticides on his crops.
-Corn also needs a lot of water to grow.
+Another drawback is that corn needs a lot of water to grow.

 Ecosystem Services and Consequence Who will this most affect?

 Money Costs and Profit

+- 1 Air quality card Conventional farming uses a lot of fossil

+fuels

 -4 Water quality card Corn needs a lot of water and chemicals to

 grow

 -3 Biodiversity card Chemicals in the soil and in the corn will

 kill insects and possibly other organisms

 -1 Human health The impacts of eating genetically modified

 corn is uncertain

-\$2,000 Profit from taxes
+\$1,000 Profit from taxes

-Residents who like this id dea: 40%
+Residents who like this idea: 40%